-- 2 Select your location from the list of world locations and click OK.
-If your location is not in the list, proceed to step 3, otherwise, proceed to step 4. - 3 If your home location does not appear in the list of cities, close this list by clicking Cancel.
+- 3 If your home location does not appear in the list of cities, close this list by clicking Cancel.
 Type in the name of your location and enter your latitude and longitude.
 You must also enter the correct time zone.
 Time zones are calculated according to the time difference with London, England.
 For example, all communities on Eastern Standard Time are 5 hours behind London, so you would enter "-5 h" if you are on Eastern Standard Time.
-See "Viewing Location" on page 56 if you do not know your latitude and longitude or "Time & Date" on page 54 if you do not know your time zone. - 4 Click Set Home Location.
+See "Viewing Location" on page 68 if you do not know your latitude and longitude or "Time & Date" on page 66 if you do not know your time zone. - 4 Click Set Home Location.

-Tip: If you ever move and need to change your location (or if you initially enter your home location incorrectly), choose Go-> Set Home Location from the main menu.
+Tip: If you ever move and need to change your location (or if you initially enter your home location incorrectly), choose "Go / Set Home Location" from the main menu.